Group meeting in work setting

 Why study with us?

-This course is the only doctoral programme in the UK specialising in the Tavistock and Portman’s systems-psychodynamic approach to organisation consultancy and development.
+This course is the only doctoral programme specialising in the Tavistock and Portman’s systems-psychodynamic approach to organisation consultancy, leadership and development.

 The course will enable you to take your professional and academic development to an advanced level in order to meet the increasingly complex needs of organisations in our ever-changing and diverse world.

-You will leave the course with a unique education in consultancy and as an expert in the specific organisational challenge, dilemma or idea that you have researched.
+You will leave the course with a unique education in consultancy and leadership and as an expert in the specific organisational challenge, dilemma or idea that you have researched.

 Testimonials